Loss-Based Variational Bayes Prediction: Abstract

 \section{Abstract}

-We propose a new method for Bayesian prediction that caters for models with a large number of parameters and is robust to model misspecification.
-Given a class of high-dimensional (but parametric) predictive models, this new approach constructs a posterior predictive using a variational approximation to a loss-based, or Gibbs, posterior that is directly focused on predictive accuracy.
+We propose a new approach to Bayesian prediction that caters for models with a large number of parameters and is robust to model misspecification.
+Given a class of high-dimensional (but parametric) predictive models, this new approach constructs a posterior predictive using a variational approximation to a generalized posterior that is directly focused on predictive accuracy.
 The theoretical behavior of the new prediction approach is analyzed and a form of optimality demonstrated. {Applications to both simulated and empirical data using high-dimensional Bayesian neural }network and{\ autoregressive mixture models} demonstrate that the approach provides more accurate results than various alternatives, including misspecified likelihood-based predictions.